alt-research/mach-avs/README.md

 The `--avs-deployment` is use the `machavs_deploy_output.json` output by deploy script.

-Some Details Mach AVS aggregator service can be found in [aggregator](aggregator/)
+Mach AVS aggregator service can be found in [aggregator](aggregator/)

 ## Mach AVS Operator (for BLS Signature Mode)